raku-community-modules/File-Find/README.md

 `find()` takes one (or more) named arguments.
 The `dir` argument is mandatory, and sets the directory `find()` will traverse.

-There are also few optional arguments.
+There are also a few optional arguments.
 If more than one is passed, all of them must match for a file to be returned.

 **name**